AI Day in the Capital

 Date: Thursday, January 22

-AI Day in the Capital will bring together leaders in government, law, technology, and academia to examine the rapidly evolving landscape of artificial intelligence and its implications for public institutions, civic infrastructure, and ethical governance.
+AI Day in the Capital will bring together leaders in government, law, technology, and academia from across the university to examine the rapidly evolving landscape of artificial intelligence and its implications for public institutions, civic infrastructure, and ethical governance.
 The event will explore how AI can be responsibly integrated into state systems, enhance public services, expand access to justice, and support informed policy development across Florida and beyond.

 Throughout the day, attendees will engage in keynote conversations, expert panels, interactive demonstrations, and collaborative discussions focused on the future of AI deployment, innovation, and collective intelligence.